MiaoDX/MiaoDX.github.io/tips/Some_tools.md

 # Why and what

 There are lots of nice or great tools on the internet, sometimes I will just forget a possible `Silver bullet` for a particular situation.
-So this blog is just an entrance to a nice or clean or amzing world just by small tools.
+So this blog is just an entrance to a nice or clean or amazing world just by small tools.

 <!-- more -->